symfony/symfony-docs/email/spool.rst

 When you use spooling to store the emails to memory, they will get sent right before the kernel terminates.
 This means the email only gets sent if the whole request got executed without any unhandled exception or any errors.
-To configure swiftmailer with the memory option, use the following configuration:
+To configure Swift Mailer with the memory option, use the following configuration:

 .. configuration-block::